quicwg/base-drafts/draft-ietf-quic-http.md

   there is no error to signal.

 H3_GENERAL_PROTOCOL_ERROR (0x101):
-: Peer violated protocol requirements in a way which doesn't match a more specific error code, or endpoint declines to use the more specific error code.
+: Peer violated protocol requirements in a way which does not match a more specific error code, or endpoint declines to use the more specific error code.

 H3_INTERNAL_ERROR (0x102):